- Course Evaluations, WWU Registrar's Office facilitates both in-class and online course evaluations and posts results (with permission) online.

 - Evaluating Teaching through SGID: Small Group Instruction Diagnosis, Gloria Floren, Letters Department, MiraCosta College.
 Information on SGID, includes ways that the gathered information can be used both formally and informally.

 - Small Group Instructional Diagnosis, Ferris State University.
 Advantages of SGID, and a three step process to effectively running one.

-- Using Focus Groups to Get Student Feedback, Eberly Center for Teaching Excellence, Carnegie Mellon University.
+- Early Course Feedback: Focus Groups, Eberly Center for Teaching Excellence, Carnegie Mellon University.
 Why/when to use a focus group for feedback, how to properly conduct one, and considerations for running one (prior, during, and afterwards).